element-hq/element-web/README.md

 6. Wait a few seconds for the initial build to finish.
 7. Open http://127.0.0.1:8080/ in your browser to see your newly built Vector.

-Wiht `npm start`, Any changes you make to the source files will cause a rebuild so your changes will show up when you refresh.
+With `npm start`, any changes you make to the source files will cause a rebuild so your changes will show up when you refresh.

 For production use, run `npm run build` to build all the necessary files